-There are now more than two million third-party sellers on Amazon.
+There are now 1.5 million active sellers on Amazon.
 With so much competition, how do you make sure potential customers are seeing your products?
-Search engine optimization (SEO).
+The answer is simple: Search engine optimization (SEO).

 When you think of SEO, you may naturally think of big search engines like Google or Bing.
 But Amazon ads are clicked** 42% more often** than ads on Google.
 The conversion rate for Amazon ads is also 3.5 times higher than the rate for Google’s ads.

 Amazon is all about user intent: to buy.
 Customers locate products primarily by using a search query, and the keywords they use are matched against the information you provide about your product.
 Factors like your sales history, product availability, price, and text match will determine whether your product appears (and how high it appears) in the results.